etudurd/K8s2Conjur/docs/3-improved-manual-setting-up-AAP-template.md

 ## ✅ Optional: Step 4.1: Run the Automation K8s2Conjur-Reloader
 ### ♻️ Enable Auto-Redeploy with Reloader (Optional)

-If you are running the optional playbook `K8s2Conjur-Reloader.yaml`, this will also attach [**Stakater Reloader**](https://github.com/stakater/Reloader) to your deployment.
+If you are running the 2nd Version of the playbook `K8s2Conjur-Reloader.yaml`, this will also attach [**Stakater Reloader**](https://github.com/stakater/Reloader) to your deployment.

 **Reloader** is a lightweight Kubernetes controller that **monitors Secrets and ConfigMaps**, and automatically triggers rollouts of associated workloads (Deployments, StatefulSets, etc.) whenever these resources are updated.